 Motivated by the above-mentioned successful precedents in Japan, Korea launched the Andong-Imha Connecting Tunnel (AICT) project in 2011 and completed it in 2015.
 Therefore, developing an efficient operation plan for the new system was required.
 The processes in this study were divided primarily into two stages.
 First, using previous hydrological data, we simulated the operation of the reservoirs before and after the two dams were connected; this was done to quantify the water supply increment as the effect of tunnel connection.
 Second, we tested several heuristic joint operating rules to propose the most efficient operating plan for the connecting tunnel.
 The existing joint operation rules were modified to incorporate the connecting tunnel module.
 If there is not yet a proper joint operation rule for the two reservoirs connected by a waterway tunnel, the preference would be to focus on incorporating the connecting tunnel module into the existing joint operation rules developed by advanced countries rather than developing a completely new rule.
 Although some studies have proposed heuristic optimization algorithms, such as genetic algorithm (Afshar et al. 2010; Ahmadianfar et al. 2017) and particle swarm algorithm (Afshar 2013), for obtaining multiple reservoir operation rules, traditional but widely applied and efficient methods were modified in this study so that people can apply them practically with ease.

 Based on the results of these previous studies, we decided to test the existing joint operating rules, such as the space rule, the Revelle's allocation (RA) rule, and the ER rule, for the case study.
 These rules were also compared with the standard operating policy (SOP), which is the simplest policy aiming to release a quantity of water demand if possible.
 We used SOP as a benchmark scheme as it is a fundamental operating rule that is currently being used.
 Besides releasing the target demand, SOP does not consider any joint operating concept; thus, it provides information only on the bottom-line performance of reservoir systems.
 The software package HEC-5, in which the ER rule was embedded, was used because this well-known simulation package has been officially used in the operation of other multipurpose dams in Korea.
-Each of the candidate operating rules is described in the Methods section, and the results of their application to the case study are presented in the Applications & Results section, followed by the Conclusions of the study.
+Each of the candidate operating rules is described in the Methods section, and the results of their application to the case study are presented in the Applications and Results section, followed by the Conclusions of the study.

 Standard operating policy